jcvernaleo/brewing/Seasick-Brewing.md

 (Grain, hop, and yeast storage)

+### Labor

+(Offers the rather niche intersection for brewhouse workers, needing to be sailors and brewers - or a larger workforce needed to fill these roles seperately)

 ### Revenue

+(For this to work, it'd need to make some money)

 ### Distribution & Packaging

+(Canning and kegging lines take up quite a bit of space)

 ### Legal
 The authors of this paper offer no legal understanding of